Getting ready for self-isolation

 2) Think ahead and plan

 Have a think about the things you use on an everyday basis.
-Bear in mind that you may not be able to go to the shops for two weeks.
-You will have to wear a mask each time you leave your room, and you will have to clean shared facilities when you use them.
+Bear in mind that you may not be able to go to the shops for at least ten days.
+You will have to wear a face covering each time you leave your room, and you will have to clean shared facilities when you use them.

 With those thoughts in mind, do you have enough of the following on-hand in your room if you needed them?